 The night before the Laos wedding takes place, an informal ceremony is held at the bride-to-be’s home, and sometimes the groom holds the same ceremony at his place as well.
-This is call an oun dong (wedding or marriage warming) and it only involves close friends and relatives who come to help with wedding preparations as well as to eat and drink.
-The things to prepare include pha khoun (handmade marigold pyramid made of banana leaves), food for the big day and the new couple’s bedroom.
+This is called Oun Dong (literally translated: wedding or marriage warming) and it only involves close friends and relatives who come to help with wedding preparations as well as to eat and drink.
+The things to prepare include Pha Khuan (handmade marigold pyramid made of banana leaves and flowers), food for the big day and the new couple’s bedroom.
 In this room tradition demands the bed must be made by the mother of the bride or an older female who has a good family (with a good husband and good children and who is not divorced, or a widow).

-The groom also gets dressed up usually with white or cream coloured silk shirt and a traditional silk salong (a pair of baggy pants).
-Sometimes grooms wear normal pants and suits as some find salongs uncomfortable.
+The groom also gets dressed up usually with white or cream colored silk shirt and a traditional silk Salong (a pair of baggy pants).
+Sometimes grooms wear normal pants and suits as some find Salongs uncomfortable.

-Once the small baci is finished, a convoy of the groom is sent ahead to give the bride-price to the bride’s parents.
+Once the small Baci is finished, a convoy of the groom is sent ahead to give the bride-price to the bride’s parents.
 The bride-price could be gold or money.
 The convoy usually consists of few older men and women, who could be the groom’s parents and relatives who are good and know a lot about Lao customs and traditions.
-The leader of the convoy would politely say something like “we come with horses, buffaloes, cows, a pile of silver and gold to give to you in exchange for our son coming to live with you” or something similar.
+The leader of the convoy would politely say something like “we come with horses, buffaloes, cows, a pile of silver and gold to give to you in exchange for our son to come and live your daughter” or something similar.
 While this exchange is taking place the groom’s group is formed and waits somewhere nearby.

-When the procession is finished, the groom’s group is informed and they begin to walk to the bride’s home, playing musical instruments, singing and dancing along the way.
+When the bride price giving procession is finished, the groom’s group is informed and they begin to walk to the bride’s home, playing musical instruments, singing and dancing along the way (there is a song, specially composed for this procession, that sang in every groom parade) .
 Everybody is laughing, cheering and smiling in the most joyful way.
 The groom walks under an umbrella carried by his friend.
 This part of the Laos wedding is supposed to be really fun to join.
-This procession is called hae keuy.
+This procession is called hae keuy (meaning groom parade).

 The groom doesn’t have to answer the questions because the elder relatives will do all the talking and answering for him.
 The elders from both sides talk in a customary, polite and friendly way which doesn’t have to be real.
 All the groom has to do is to drink his way through and give some money to the door attendants.
-This is like an entry fee but it doesn’t have to be much and the money would already have been prepared for him by his relatives.
+This is like an entry fee but it doesn’t have to be much and the money would already have been prepared in advance by himself or his party.
 When he has paid and they are satisfied with the small money gift they will allow him to step through.

 After the baci is over, it is time for the party to begin when the guests are invited to eat, drink and dance.

-This Laos wedding ceremony is practised by ethnic Lao and can vary from place to place.
+Note: The Laos wedding ceremony described here is practised by ethnic Lao and based on the author's observations and experience.
+It can vary from place to place or even from family to family.
 Other ethnic groups have their own customs and traditions which are often very different.